 Sickness or injury

-An employee is just as likely to take time off for reasons related to their mental health as those pertaining to their physical health, and the most common cause of this is stress.
+An employee is just as likely to take time off for stress as for reasons related to their mental health as those pertaining to their physical health, and the most common cause of this is stress.
 Persistent levels of elevated stress can make it hard for many workers to face the day, which can result in their absence from work.
 If such stress is left unaddressed, it will eventually lead to burnout.

 Low workforce morale

 If your workforce struggles to get along with one another or frequently clashes with management, workers are more likely to be absent.
 This can lead to a lack of engagement with their job and less loyalty to the company – further decreasing their motivation to come to work.
+Improving employee engagement can help address absenteeism related to low morale, as engaged employees feel more valued and motivated to contribute positively to the organization.

 Lack of flexible working practices